hello world!

 Types of chemical peels

-Light chemical peels exfoliate the uppermost skin layers (epidermis) and speed up skin cell turnover to improve skin texture, reduce fine lines, and help with discoloration.
+Light chemical peels are superficial peels that exfoliate the uppermost skin layers (epidermis) and speed up skin cell turnover to improve various skin concerns.

 Glycolic acid is an excellent exfoliator because it consists of small molecules that deeply penetrate skin layers without causing irritation.
 The exfoliation stimulates collagen and elastin production, resulting in a smoother, younger-looking complexion with less visible imperfections.